Reproductive Freedom for All v. Board of State Canvassers: Decision

-On September 8, 2022, the Michigan Supreme Court issued a 5-2 decision in favor of Reproductive Freedom for All.
-The Court rejected the Board's argument that insufficient spacing had been used and criticized the Board as failing to perform it's "clear legal duty to certify the petition."
+On September 8, 2022, the Michigan Supreme Court issued a 5–2 decision in favor of Reproductive Freedom for All.
+The Court rejected the Board's argument that insufficient spacing had been used and criticized the Board as failing to perform its "clear legal duty to certify the petition".
 The Court thereafter directed the Board to certify the petition within 24 hours and directed the Secretary of State to include the ballot proposition on the Fall 2022 ballot.

-Writing in concurrence, Chief Justice Bridget Mary McCormack noted that the proposition had garnered more signatures than any other ballot measure in Michigan's history and called the Board's refusal to certify the petition a "sad marker of the times."
-Chief Justice McCormack further wrote that the two Republican members of the Board had acted to "disenfranchise millions of Michiganders not because they believe the many thousands of Michiganders who signed the proposal were confused by it, but because they think they have identified a technicality that allows them to do so" and called their actions a "game of gotcha gone very bad."
+Writing in concurrence, Chief Justice Bridget Mary McCormack noted that the proposition had garnered more signatures than any other ballot measure in Michigan's history and called the Board's refusal to certify the petition a "sad marker of the times".
+Chief Justice McCormack further wrote that the two Republican members of the Board had acted to "disenfranchise millions of Michiganders not because they believe the many thousands of Michiganders who signed the proposal were confused by it, but because they think they have identified a technicality that allows them to do so" and called their actions a "game of gotcha gone very bad".

 Justice Richard H. Bernstein similarly concurred in the judgment and criticized Justice Zahra's dissent, noting that "As a blind person who is also a wordsmith and a member of this Court, I find it unremarkable to note that the lack of visual spacing has never mattered much to me."

 Dissenting, Justice Brian K. Zahra criticized the Court's ruling as "ignor[ing] the requirements of the requirements of [Michigan] election law" and argued that the alleged lack of spacing between words violated Michigan's requirement that the "full text" of the proposition be provided to signers of the petition.